Frederick Maurice (military historian): Postwar life

-In 1922 Maurice was appointed principal of the Working Men's College in London, an institution founded by his grandfather.
-He held this position until 1933.
 Cabinet Secretary Maurice Hankey had a low opinion of the military's disingenuous use of statistics and took pride in having assisted Lloyd George in preparing his speech of 9 May 1918.
 He may well have used his influence in 1925 to block Maurice from becoming Chichele Professor of the History of War at Oxford University (the post went to Ernest Swinton).
-However, Maurice was appointed Professor of Military Studies at the University of London in 1926, and taught both there and at Trinity College, Cambridge until the end of his life.
-In 1933 he became principal of East London College.
+However, Maurice was appointed Professor of Military Studies at the University of London in 1926.
+(Graham & Bidwell give his position as Professor of Military Science at King's College London.)
+He taught both at London and at Trinity College, Cambridge until the end of his life.

+Field Service Regulations were reissued and in 1924 the War Office published “Volume II (Operations)” (from the context, apparently an extension of the FSR) by Brigadier Aspinall-Oglander (Official Historian of the Gallipoli Campaign) assisted by JFC Fuller, then a senior instructor at Camberley Staff College.
+Partly inspired by this, Maurice gave a series of lectures on strategy and whether or not the art of war could be boiled down to principles, illustrating his talks with historical examples.
+The lectures eventually formed the basis of his 1929 book British Strategy.
+Graham & Bidwell comment that the book “represent[ed] the orthodoxy of the day” and was “not as profound or stimulating” as the works of Fuller, but “can still be read with profit”.

+In 1933 Maurice became principal of East London College.
+In October 1935 he succeeded Lieutenant General Sir William Marshall as colonel of the Sherwood Foresters.

 In his memoirs in the mid 1930s Lloyd George was harsh about Maurice and did not come clean about his own disingenuous use of statistics in the debate (i.e. relying on the figures with which the military had supplied him on 9 April and 18 April, and ignoring the more accurate figures which the military had subsequently produced).

 During the Munich Crisis, Maurice volunteered the services of the Legion to the government.
 He flew to Berlin to meet Hitler for the formation of the short-lived British Legion Volunteer Police Force.
 Three days before war commenced on 1 September 1939, Maurice, as President of the British Legion, broadcast an appeal to Hitler urging him not to invade Poland, an action which John Grigg attributes to naivety.

-Maurice died on 19 May 1951, in Cambridge well cared for by his daughter, the economist Joan Robinson.
+Maurice died on 19 May 1951, in Cambridge cared for by his daughter, the economist Joan Robinson.